opencultureconsulting/openrefine-task-runner/README.md

   - [ ] example for download "fresh" input data as a dependent task and generating archives/diffs
   - [ ] example for applying multiple json files
   - [ ] example for templating xml and validation with xmllint
+  - [ ] example for multiple projects in one directory/taskfile
 - [ ] describe example datasets (and differences) with source code examples
 - [ ] elaborate how-to for developing tasks
   - [ ] document openrefine-client options and defaults (tables for input and output with file-format-specific defaults) including templating